Too much sitting can exacerbate hemorrhoids.

 Colorectal Cancer

 Let’s be honest.
 This is the most common concern when you are wiping yourself and feel a lump.
 But colorectal cancer is internal.
-Screening by means of colonoscopy at 10-year intervals usually begins at age 50 unless family history suggests to your doctor more frequently.
+Screening using colonoscopy at 10-year intervals usually begins at age 50 unless family history suggests to your doctor more frequently.

 Anal Cancer